 Raising a newborn is a beautiful, emotional journey.
 But for some parents, that joy turns to uncertainty when their little one is diagnosed with vision loss.

-You might remember the story of five-year-old Te Awhi, which we shared just a few weeks ago.
-Her mum, Kiri, recalls the moment she knew something wasn’t quite right.
+Five year old Te Awhi’s mum, Kiri, recalls the moment she knew something wasn’t quite right with her daughter’s vision.
 “I knew straight away there was something not quite right with her eyes,” she said.
 When her fears were confirmed by the ophthalmologist, Kiri felt overwhelmed.
-“It was such a big shock, and we really didn’t know what to do.
-There were so many emotions, but mostly, I was just really sad.”

 This Christmas, your kindness can transform lives.
 Families like Te Awhi’s need support right now—and the earlier they receive specialist help, the better their outcomes will be.
 These services don’t just change childhoods; they shape futures.